leixiaofeng-astar/eye_rasabot/README.md

 After run "ngrok http 5005", it has 8 hours limitation.
 Once 8 hours passed, it will show "Session Expired Restart ngrok or upgrade: ngrok.com/upgrade" in red font.
 Reason of Session Expires – ngrok limits your sessions to eight hours on the free version.
+You can register yourself and connect your account to ngrok app with command `./ngrok authtoken XXXXXX`
-You can pay to get longer sessions.
+More info can refer to https://dashboard.ngrok.com/get-started/setup